Quansight-Labs/ndindex/docs/indexing-guide/other-topics.md

 array([0, 2, 3])
 ```

 Views aren't just for indexing.
-When you reshape an array, that will also create a view.
+For instance you reshape an array, that will
+also create a view.

 ```py
 >>> a = np.arange(24)